cmleinz/black-box/README.md

 ## About

 Tinsel is not--and does not ship with--an executor.
-This means you are free to bring your own.
+This means you are required to bring your own, this means you are free to choose any runtime you would like.

+## Message Trait

+Tinsel does have a message trait, but currently it is just a supertrait for `'static + Send`.
+This makes it super easy to define new message types, no need to implement a trait on it, just implement the `Handler` for it, and you're good to go.